Tmitchy/SIEM-Introduction/README.md

 - Same **rsyslog** baseline as the server
 - Once enrolled, **Elastic Agent** via Fleet with the *System* integration covers auth and syslog
-- Standalone Filebeat was installed early on before the Fleet approach was settled — since removed to avoid duplicate data alongside the Elastic Agent integration
+- Standalone Filebeat was installed early on before the Fleet approach was settled, since it was removed to avoid duplicate data alongside the Elastic Agent integration
 - Used mainly to practice normalizing Linux vs. Windows log formats once they hit the SIEM

 ---

-## ✅ Readiness Checklist — Stage 1 (Environment Build)

-- [x] pfSense deployed with default-deny rules and logging enabled
-- [ ] Sysmon installed & configured on Windows 11
-- [ ] Advanced Audit Policy enabled on Windows Server
-- [ ] auditd installed & rules applied on Ubuntu Server
-- [x] All 5 VMs confirmed reachable on the internal lab network
-- [x] Static IPs assigned to each VM for consistent log source identification

-## ✅ Readiness Checklist — Stage 2 (SIEM Live)
+## ✅ Progress... - Stage 2 (SIEM Live)

 - [x] Elasticsearch installed, secured, and reachable over HTTPS
 - [x] Kibana installed and trusting Elasticsearch's CA